 Facing a 2nd Degree Felony in Somerset County NJ

-Just how serious are second degree indictable offenses in New Jersey?
-For starters, the potential term of incarceration for a second degree felony is anywhere between five to ten years and the fine can range up to $150,000.
+Just how serious are second-degree indictable offenses in New Jersey?
+For starters, the potential term of incarceration for a second-degree felony is anywhere between five to ten years and the fine can range up to $150,000.
 Not to mention the fact that there is a presumption of incarceration as well.
 As you can tell, these types of crimes are not something to underestimate or take lightly.
-If you have been charged with a crime of the second degree like endangering the welfare of a child, eluding, unlawful possession of a handgun, drug distribution, sexual assault in Somerset or Hunterdon County, we strongly urge that you speak to an attorney immediately about your options.
-Understanding not only the potential sentence, but what exactly the prosecution must prove in order to obtain a conviction as well as any possible defense is paramount to any successful defense.
+If you have been charged with a crime of the second degree like endangering the welfare of a child, eluding, unlawful possession of a handgun, drug distribution, or sexual assault in Somerset or Hunterdon County, we strongly urge that you speak to an attorney immediately about your options.
+Understanding not only the potential sentence but what exactly the prosecution must prove in order to obtain a conviction as well as any possible defense is paramount to any successful defense.
 If you would like to set up an initial consultation today with one of our Somerset County criminal defense attorneys, then please contact our office at 908.533.1064.
 Our office serves all of Somerset and Hunterdon County, including Somerville, Flemington, Clinton, Bernards, Watchung, Franklin, Raritan, Readington, Union and North Plainfield.
-As always, our initial consultations are free of costs, so if you have any questions whatsoever, please do not hesitate to contact us.
+As always, our initial consultations are free of cost, so if you have any questions whatsoever, please do not hesitate to contact us.

-What to Expect on a Second Degree Felony in New Jersey?
+What to Expect on a Second-Degree Felony in New Jersey?

 It is important to note that New Jersey does not use the traditional “felony” and “misdemeanor” phrase when it comes to labeling its crimes, instead with use “indictable offenses” and “disorderly persons offense“, respectively.
-To break it down even further, New Jersey has four different degrees of indictable offense: first degree, second degree, third degree and fourth degree.
-The lower the degree, the harsher the potential penalties are, thus making a second degree indictable offense, the second most serious degree.
+To break it down even further, New Jersey has four different degrees of indictable offense: first-degree, second-degree, third-degree and fourth-degree.
+The lower the degree, the harsher the potential penalties are, thus making a second-degree indictable offense, the second most serious degree.
 The type of charge and in some cases, the specific facts surrounding the crime will dictate what degree an individual is facing.

 What is Considered a 2nd Degree Felony in New Jersey

 As touched upon earlier, the specific degree of the charge will be dictated by the crime itself as well in some cases the specific allegations surrounding the charge.
-Some of the most common second degree felony offenses that we see being issued in New Jersey include the following:
+Some of the most common second-degree felony offenses that we see being issued in New Jersey include the following: